The Turkey Dinner Door Knob

 Architecturally, the Greek revival style was America’s building of choice from the 1820’s all the way to the 1860’s.
 These classically formed buildings are known for their austere decoration, but Greek symbolism, and especially the romance of ancient Greek military victories, resulted in Greek warriors showing up among the earliest figural, or representational, hardware designs.

-These early, fancy doorknobs were initially cast from a lead alloys, which proved too soft, so next the knobs were heavily electroplated with copper.
+These early, fancy doorknobs were initially cast from lead alloys, which proved too soft, so next the knobs were heavily electroplated with copper and sometimes sliver plated.
 Manufacturing was advancing rapidly, however, so by the mid-1860s, high quality, reasonably priced solid bronze doorknobs became increasingly available and popular.
 By the mid-1870s, there were more than a dozen large American hardware companies providing massive amounts of “jewelry for the home” in response to the building boom that was sweeping across the nation.

 A Strange Doorknob Design